NoahHsu/Daas/README.md

 ## Best Practice

-We hope that this project can be treated as an micro-service server that only contains logic for your business.
-You should have a device contain all the .drl file and use this server to take some of them( like mount to container with container-runtime), and building an rule-service server.
+We hope that this project can be treated as a micro-service server that only contains logic for your business.
+You should have a device contain all the .drl files and use this server to take some of them( like mount to the container with container runtime), and building a rule-service server.

-In addition, if run Daas as service in cloud or container orchestration like K8s( Kubernete).
-You should add some sidecar to it to be more reliable or traceable (like nginx for log, istio for service mesh...etc).
+In addition, if run Daas as a service in the cloud or container orchestration like K8s( Kubernetes).
+You should add some sidecar to it to be more reliable or traceable (like Nginx for log, Istio for service mesh...etc).

-In the rule-service aspect, we should design the rules as an pure function, the output is calculated by the  input data only. so that if the input is the same, then the output is alse the same.
-That make the rule-service more easy to understand and debug.
+In the rule-service aspect, we should design the rules as a pure function, the output is calculated by the input data only. so that if the input is the same, then the output is also the same.
+That makes the rule-service easier to understand and debug.

 ## Prepare